besm6/b-compiler/besm6/README.md

-# Prototype of B compiler
+# B compiler for BESM-6

-Files:
+Files and directories:
- * b-compiler.b - Sources of B compiler, written in B
+ * b-besm.b - Sources of B compiler for BESM-6, written in B
- * b-proto.c - A prototypical compiler for the B language, rewritten in C
+ * libb - Runtime library for B programs
- * hello.b - 'Hello World' demo
+ * bootstrap - B compiler for BESM-6, written in C, for bootstraping
- * test1.c - Simple demo to show features of the compiler
+ * tests - Unit tests for B compiler